davidleesaber/Django-React-Full-Stack/README.md

 ### Deployment & Integration

-- **Choreo**: Both backend and frontend are deployed using Choreo, which seamlessly connects services and manages environment variables and DB connection.
+- **Choreo**: Both backend and frontend are deployed using Choreo, which connects services and manages environment variables and DB connection.
 - **Database**: Leveraged Choreo’s managed PostgreSQL instance to store and retrieve user credentials and data.

 ***